ITIN (Individual Tax Identification Number)

 Whom should I contact if I do not receive the documents within the allotted period?

-If you do not receive your original documents within 65 days of mailing to the IRS, allowing 5 days for postal mail receipt, you may call 1-800-908-9982 (U.S. only) or for international, call 1-267-941-1000 (this is not a toll free number).
+If you have not received your original documents within 65 days of mailing them to the IRS (allowing 5 days for postal receipt), you may contact the IRS at 1-800-908-9982 (U.S. only), or for international inquiries, call 1-267-941-1000 (this is not a toll-free number).

 Back to FAQs